 Shipments.--Shipments of products produced in or imported by your U.S. establishment(s).
 Include shipments to the contracting firm of product produced by your firm under a toll agreement.

-Shipment quantities.--Quantities reported should be net of returns.
+Shipment quantities.-Quantities (top rated MVA) reported should be net of returns.